elalienx/scoutr/README.md

 ### 2. Obtain the LinkedIn credential

-1. Once the project is compiled, open a second terminal window in the same directory as before and execute:
+1. Once the project is compiled, execute:

 ```
 sudo docker ps